systematic-magic/AgingPubMed/research_papers_html.rst

 15.1.6.
 Check that et al is separated from List of Authors by comma (,).

 15.1.7.
-Check that there is a period (.) either after the last author name (if there are less or equal to 14 authors), or after et al (if there are exactly 13 authors + et al), or after Group Authorship (if present).
+Check that there is a period (.) either after the last author name (if there are less or equal to 14 authors), or after et al (if there are exactly 13 authors + et al), or after :ref:`group_authorship<group_authorship>` (if present).

 15.1.8.
-List of Authors can contain :ref:`Group Authorship<group_authorship>` (see screenshot below).
-Check that Group Authorship is positioned at the end of List of Authors.
+List of Authors can contain :ref:`group authorship<group_authorship>` (see screenshot below).
+Check that group authorship is positioned at the end of List of Authors.
 Other positions are not allowed.

-15.1.9.
-Group Authorship must be separated from author list by comma (,) and "and" word.
-Group Authorship is not counted against total number of authors in the author list quota.
+15.1.9. :ref:`Group_authorship<group_authorship>` must be separated from author list by comma (,) and "and" word. :ref:`Group_authorship<group_authorship>` is not counted against total number of authors in the author list quota.

 .. image:: /_static/ref_etal_group_auth.png